The Army Combat Fitness Test: Are You Ready?

-March 2022 is quickly approaching and the Army Combat Fitness Test will officially have finished its data collect period and is intended to take effect administratively as the new Army standard for physical fitness.
-The Army has been developing the ACFT for more than a decade and has invested millions of dollars into overhauling the outdated Army Physical Fitness Test, a relic of the early 80s, when long distance running was becoming the fitness craze.
+March 2022 is quickly approaching, and the Army Combat Fitness Test will officially have finished its data collection period and is intended to take effect administratively as the new Army standard for physical fitness.
+The Army has been developing the ACFT for over a decade.
+It had invested millions of dollars into overhauling the outdated Army Physical Fitness Test, a relic of the early 80s when long-distance running was becoming the fitness craze.

 The Army is currently marketing "success stories" on their official ACFT page: interviews with four women who talk about their commitment to meeting the standards of the ACFT.
-They're definitely doing their best to convince us that real thought has been put into the making of this test, and that women had a seat at the table.
+They're doing their best to convince us that real thought has been put into this test and that women had a seat at the table.

 So what does this controversial fitness tool look like, and how are soldiers preparing for it during a global pandemic?

 Here's a breakdown of ACFT events, scoring system, and how to train for them.
 Ready to give it a shot?
-Book a consultation with me today and start preparing for the new Army standards now.
+Book a consultation with me today and prepare for the new Army standards.

-Like the APFT, ACFT events are scored individually for a cumulative total, The maximum points allowed is 600, and to pass, you need at least 360 points (60 minimum in each event).
+Like the APFT, ACFT events are scored individually for a cumulative total, with a maximum number of points allowed, which is 600; to pass, you need at least 360 points (60 minimum in each event).

 Unlike the old fitness test, the ACFT is intended to be gender and age-neutral.
 The scoring system does not change based on these identity markers.
 The ACFT 2.0 piloted a program that categorized scoring based on MOS (military occupational specialty) that was later abandoned for version 3.0.

-SFC Mojica (MFT) Starting the SDC Event during a 2021 ACFT.
+SFC Mojica (MFT) is Starting the SDC Event during a 2021 ACFT.

-A major obstacle in preparing units for the ACFT has been in stalled dissemination of testing equipment.
-Unlike the APFT, the new ACFT requires a quite a bit of equipment as well as more preparation and set up time.
-Additionally, the spaces used for events such as the Sprint Drag Carry and the two mile run have additional improvement and grade requirements, which few units are able to meet.
+A major obstacle in preparing units for the ACFT has been the stalled dissemination of testing equipment.
+Unlike the APFT, the new ACFT requires quite a bit of equipment as well as more preparation and set-up time.
+Additionally, the spaces used for events such as the Sprint Drag Carry and the two-mile run have additional improvement and grade requirements, which few units can meet.

-The Army claims that all of the equipment needed for the ACFT has been ordered and delivered to units around the world, and that higher-level elements are obligated to supply equipment downward through the chain of command, until every unit has its own equipment.
-However many units, particularly in the Reserve and National Guard components, don't have the facility space or equipment needed to accommodate the amount of equipment required for the test.
-Needless to say, they often don't receive the equipment they're entitled to more generally, because higher echelon organizations fail to distribute it.
+The Army claims that all the equipment needed for the ACFT has been ordered and delivered to units worldwide.
+Higher-level elements must supply equipment downward through the chain of command until every unit has its own equipment.
+However many units, particularly in the Reserve and National Guard components, don't have the facility space or equipment needed to accommodate the required equipment for the test.
+They often don't receive the equipment they're entitled to, more generally, because higher-echelon organizations fail to distribute it.

 2x 40lb Kettlebells